Nathan Harrison

 NATHAN HARRISON

-Son of former Travelling Marshal Dean Harrison and brother of Glenn Harrison, both of whom have competed at the TT and Manx Grand Prix, Nathan Harrison has outshone both with some excellent performances on the Mountain Course firstly at the Manx GP and, in 2022 and 2024, at the TT.
+Son of former Travelling Marshal Dean Harrison and brother of Glenn Harrison, both of whom have competed at the TT and Manx Grand Prix, Nathan Harrison has outshone both with some excellent performances on the Mountain Course firstly at the Manx GP and more recently at the TT.

 It could all have been very different though due to serious injuries sustained at Jurby Airfield in 2015, injuries which left the then 16-year old rider wondering if he’d ever race a motorbike again.
 Thankfully, he did and its testament to both his character and determination that he got back to racing, particularly as he’s gone on achieve impressive heights.